singerep/censaurus/docs/source/tutorial.rst

 ``censaurus`` also supports all other datasets available on the Census API (see the Census's `Available APIs page <https://www.census.gov/data/developers/data-sets.html>`_ for a full list).
 To request data from a dataset not natively supported by ``censaurus``, simply instantiate the base :class:`.Dataset` class with the necessary parameters.

 Each dataset has its own use case.
 For example, the Decennial Census is typically used in studies of apportionment and representation and is only carried out once every 10 years.
 The Current Population Survey, on the other hand, is a monthly survey with an emphasis on employment.
-If you can't decide what dataset is right for you, check out the Census's `programs and surveys page page <https://www.census.gov/programs-surveys.html>`_ for an overview of each dataset.
+If you can't decide what dataset is right for you, check out the Census's `programs and surveys page <https://www.census.gov/programs-surveys.html>`_ for an overview of each dataset.

-For our particular use case — mapping the age-breakdown of Census tracts in the U.S. — we'll use the American Community Survey 5-Year Data because it has the demographic data we need and because it has more granular geographic coverage than the 1- and 3-Year ACS datasets.
+For our particular use case — mapping the age-breakdown of Census tracts in the U.S. — we'll use the American Community Survey 5-Year Data because it has the demographic variables we need and because it has more granular geographic coverage than the 1- and 3-Year ACS datasets.

 Therefore, our workflow starts by initializing an :class:`.ACS5` object (we can use the default parameters).